Frequently Asked Questions (FAQs)

 What is Rhizopus oligosporus (starter)

-Rhizopus oligosporus is a type of fungus of the family Mucoraceae, as they grow, they bind together into a firm cake.
+Rhizopus oligosporus is a type of fungus of the family Mucoraceae, as they grow and ferment the tempeh, they bind together into a firm cake.
+During the fermentation process, these fungi feed on the soybeans making them much more digestible by our digestive system, allowing us to absorb more nutrients from the soybeans.

 Why is your tempeh chips lack the regular tempeh flavor we have from the market?